 During the second half of the XNUMXth century, important reinforcement works were carried out, as can be seen from the architectural studies.

-With the arrival of the 1947th century, the castle passes into private hands, turning the enclosure into an agricultural estate oriented to the cultivation of the vine and the production of the pansa.
-During this time terraces are enabled for agriculture and retaining walls were created.
+With the arrival of the XNUMXth century, the castle passed into private hands, becoming an agricultural estate oriented to the cultivation of the vine and the production of the pansa (the grape raisins).
+During this time terraces were enabled for agriculture and retaining walls were created.

-The tunnel of the Castle of Dénia communicates the Plaza del Consell with Ronda de las Murallas.
-Since its rehabilitation in 2011, the maintenance and appearance of this passage under the premises of the castle of Dénia has improved considerably.
+The Dénia Castle tunnel connects the Plaza del Consell with Ronda de las Murallas.
+Since its rehabilitation in 2011, the maintenance and appearance of this step has improved considerably.

 Activities and events